Financial Aid Resources

 Change to Student Aid Index (SAI)

-NOTE: A change to the SAI could result in a change of eligibility for need-based awards.
-However, it is not guaranteed.
-Possible changes may include:
+A change to the SAI could result in a change of eligibility for need-based awards, but is not guaranteed.
+Possible changes include:

-- Loss or change of employment (those due to cause or personal choice are not applicable)
+- Loss or change of employment (not due to cause or personal choice)

 - Death of parent or spouse